meedan/alegre/README.md

 alegre
 ------

 A linguistic service to support multilingual apps.
+Part of the [Check platform](https://meedan.com/check).
+Refer to the [main repository](https://github.com/meedan/check) for quick start instructions.

 # Development